 The BMO Ascend World Elite Mastercard is long-reigning backbone of the BMO Rewards program, and even though its earning rate are eclipsed by the new BMO eclipse Visa Infinite, it still has its own merits worth keeping the card for – perhaps the most significant of which is the outstanding insurance package for those travelling on award tickets.

-The BMO World Elite offers a welcome bonus of 30,000 BMO Rewards points, distributed as follows:
+The BMO Ascend World Elite Mastercard offers a welcome bonus of up to 60,000 BMO Rewards points, distributed as follows:

-3 BMO Rewards points per dollar spent on travel, dining or entertainment, up to $50,000 per calendar year
+- 5 BMO Rewards points per dollar spent on travel, up to $15,000 per calendar year

 These are respectable returns on a premium card, although some might choose to earn more valuable points currencies through a product like the American Express Platinum Card instead (since BMO Rewards points can only be redeemed at a fixed value, rather than transferring out to higher-value airline partners).

-In terms of perks and benefits, this card offers four annual complimentary lounge passes with Mastercard LoungeKey, which allows you to access the airport lounge and relax before your flight (either on four occasions for a solo traveller, two occasions as a couple, etc.) Additional lounge visits will cost US$27 apiece.
+In terms of perks and benefits, this card offers four annual complimentary lounge passes with DragonPass lounge membership, which allows you to access the airport lounge and relax before your flight (either on four occasions for a solo traveller, two occasions as a couple, etc.) Additional lounge visits will cost US$27 apiece.

-The BMO World Elite Mastercard offers an outstanding insurance package, including:
+The BMO Ascend World Elite Mastercard offers an outstanding insurance package, including: